juba/robservable/README.md

 ## Features

 - Display an entire published notebook as an htmlwidget
-- Display specified named cells of a published notebook as an htmlwidget
+- Display specific cells of a published notebook as an htmlwidget
 - Use R data to update cell values
-- Add observers on cells values to get them back inside a Shiny app
+- Add observers on cell values to get them back inside a Shiny app
 - Use inside Shiny app or Rmarkdown document (as any htmlwidget)

 ## Limitations